Elected to Division Two 1908

 1995-1997 (1) b n

 In 1882 a group of North London teenagers formed Hotspur FC, named after the combative Henry Percy, "Harry Hotspur" of Shakespeare's Henry IV (Part I) whose descendents owned land in the neighbourhood.
 There are no records of what the team wore in their first season but, as they played just two matches, is is likely the boys wore whatever they could get hold of.
-At the club's first AGM in August 1883 it was agreed that navy jerseys (widely available and inexpensive) would become their official colours with the addition of the letter "H" on a red shield.
+At the club's first AGM in August 1883 it was agreed that the club colours would be "dark blue jerseys, white breeches, dark blue stockings and cap."
+The Romance of Football (1921) adds the information that a scarlet shield emblazoned with the letter "H" was worn on the left side of the jersey.

 The name was changed to Tottenham Hotspur in April 1884, possibly to avoid confusion with the older Hotspur FC (formed 1878 and located in Wimbledon by 1886).
 For a while the lads turned out on Tottenham Marshes and scuffles occasionally broke out with rival teams over the best pitches.
-In 1885 the club cancelled a fixture to watch the professionals of Blackburn Rovers win the first of three consecutive English Cup finals.
-So impressed were they that the club adopted Rovers' blue and white halved shirts.
+In 1884 the club cancelled a fixture to watch the professionals of Blackburn Rovers win the first of three consecutive English Cup finals.
+So impressed were they that the club adopted Rovers' blue and white halved shirts with the letter "H" embroidered "near the shoulder."
 In 1885 Spurs entered the London Association Cup and played their first competitive match against St Albans FC, winning 2-0.
-A photograph taken before this game indicates that a Maltese Cross appeared on the chest.
-Later a letter "H" was worn on the shoulder.
+A photograph taken before this game indicates that a Victoria Cross appeared on the chest.
+The club's minute book (10 June 1885) records that this item was added specifically for cup matches so presumably plain shirts were worn in other games.

 A new chocolate and old gold strip was worn for the first time in October 1895 against Royal Artillery.
 The following season Tottenham were elected to the Southern League and in 1899 they moved into White Hart Lane.

-There is some doubt over when they adopted their now famous white shirts, a homage to the mighty Preston North End.
-Phil Soar in And the Spurs Go Marching On (1985) states the white shirts appeared in 1900 while Spurs.
-A History of Tottenham Hotspur, (Julian Holland 1956) and Tottenham Hotspur: An Illustrated History, (Bob Goodwin 1995) suggest September 1899.
-However, the club's historian, Andy Porter has provided HFK with a copy of an article published in The Golden Penny dated September 1898 which carries a photograph of the Spurs team wearing white shirts and navy knickers.
+While earlier sources variously state that Spurs permanently adopted white shirts in 1899 or 1900, the club's historian, Andy Porter has provided HFK with a copy of an article published in The Golden Penny dated September 1898 which carries a photograph of the Spurs team wearing white shirts and navy knickers.
+Andy's research has subsequently been confirmed by Tony Sealey and Simon Shakeshaft from the Tottenham Weekly Herald (15 July 1898).
+The shirts were supplied by Dumbleton & Co of 501 Tottenham High Road.
 At the time, no other team in the Southern League wore similar colours.

 In 1900 Spurs won the Southern League championship and in 1901 the FA Cup.
 Tottenham are the only non-League side to have won the trophy since the Football League was formed in 1888.